-Written by: Pete Kennedy, CPA, Director of Audit Services
+By: Pete Kennedy, CPA, Director

 For as long as I’ve been involved with nonprofit organizations, expense-based financial ratios (Program / G&A /Fundraising as a percentage of total expenditures) have been used as an efficiency measurement.
 I’m sure you’re familiar with them – and the many derivatives that appear online in the form of ratings or top / bottom ten lists.
 Knowing what we do about nonprofits and their finances, the widespread use of such statistics has always stuck in my craw.
 We stopped paying attention to blindly calculated top and bottom ten lists which are often based on these ratios a long time ago.
 Some organizations work extremely hard and efficiently but perform poorly in those limited calculations.
 Presenting a set of financial statements and / or form 990 with ratios that appear poor to a nonprofit executive director who puts their heart and soul into the mission is a disconcerting experience.
 In spite of our understanding of the limited utility of such ratios, many people and organizations take as gospel the notion that an organization that spends less than 70% on direct program expenses is inefficient.
 That executive director with the poor-looking ratios knows, with the stiff competition for charitable contributions and grants, those ratios place him/her at a heavy disadvantage.

 There are many examples of the fallacy behind the use of such ratios, but one issue that plays out often at our clients relates to the use of volunteer labor.
 In terms of true efficiency, it is impossible to get more efficient than free, yet organizations that use volunteers for program purposes will appear (in a blindly computed ratio) to be less efficient than another organization which uses paid labor for the same purpose.